 Cash and cash equivalents consist of cash in bank deposit accounts.
 The cash in bank deposit accounts may at times exceed federally insured limits.
 The Collaborative has not experienced any losses in such accounts.
 Management believes it is not exposed to any significant credit risk on cash.

 Investments

-Investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair values in the statements of financial position.
+Investments in marketable securities with readily determinable fair values are valued at their fair values in the statements of financial position.
 Unrealized gains and losses are included in the statements of activities.

 Allowance for doubtful accounts